 Will I find happiness in Spain?

-This was the single question I asked myself throughout 2021.
+This was the question I asked myself throughout 2021.

 When I asked myself what I did want, the answer always sounded something like “Live in peace, be happy, and travel.”
-A bit idealistic, perhaps generic… but it felt like the truth.
-So my next few months were full of research and applications, and in the Spring of 2021 I got a call that I had been accepted into my MBA program in Barcelona.
+So my next few months were full of research and applications, and in the following spring I got the call that I had been accepted into my MBA program in Barcelona.

-But what I found during my time in school was that travel operates as soul-filling work for me – learning languages and experiencing cultures felt like I was doing what I’m meant to do.
-It helped, immensely, but it wasn’t the deciding factor to my happiness.
+I learned during that time how travel was soul-filling work for me.
+Learning languages and experiencing new cultures felt like I was doing what I was meant to do.
+It uplifted my outlook on life and filled me with new love.

 The Road to Enlightenment